Pylons/pyramid/docs/narr/handlers.rst

 View Handlers
 =============

-Along with normal view callables, :mod:`pyramid` provides the concept of a :term:`view handler`.
+Along with normal view callables, :app:`Pyramid` provides the concept of a :term:`view handler`.
 Using a view handler instead of a plain :term:`view callable` makes it unnecessary to call :meth:`pyramid.configuration.Configurator.add_route` (and/or